shivammkushwaha/100-days-of-code/log.md

 **Today's Progress**: I was stuck in a sliding window problem of Leetcode.
 Still not versed with this.
 I think I'll take this up as my next endeavour.
 Also, I solved 4 questions on Codeforces Div 3, my highest yet.
 So yay!
 I have started Angular today.
 Just the introduction as the power was out.

 **Thoughts** Imma be a cool MEAN Stack developer.
 For that Imma perfect Angular.
 So Imma do that.
 Oh yeah.

+### Day 9: May 15, Friday

+**Today's Progress**: Did some CSES

+**Thoughts** No thoughts

+### Day 10: May 16, Saturday

+**Today's Progress**: Did some CSES, did some leetcode.
+Did some Angular.
+Started with decorators in Angular.
+Had some trouble getting used to them.
+For the very first time, it felt like I could solve the fourth question in a leetcode contest.
+I passed 87/96 testcases.
+Which felt good.
+I was proud of my code.
+Some stupid testcase!

+**Thoughts** Must learn Angular good.
+Must also make a to-do list regarding DSA and coding stuff.